 - UW’s Appropriate Use Policy and related security and privacy policies apply to the use of all technologies, including GenAI.

-- Students must adhere to GenAI guidelines specific to their course or project.
+- Students must adhere to policies and rules applicable to their course or project.
 Course instructors have the discretion to allow, prohibit, or put parameters around the use of GenAI.

 - You must review GenAI output before using or publishing it and are responsible for any harm caused by your use of GenAI.

-- GenAI should enhance—not replace—human judgment, particularly in decision-making affecting individuals or communities.
+- GenAI may enhance—but does not replace—human judgment, particularly in decision-making affecting individuals or communities.

-- Avoid GenAI use cases that may reinforce inappropriate biases or create barriers for underrepresented groups.
+- Avoid GenAI use that may reinforce inappropriate biases or create barriers for underrepresented groups.

-- Disclosing GenAI use is mandatory; failure to do so may have serious consequences, particularly in published research or coursework.
+- Disclosing GenAI use is often advisable and may be mandatory; failure to do so may have serious consequences, particularly in published research or coursework.

 - Ensure compliance with records protection and preservation laws, including Records Management Services AI Guidance.